JeremySpradlin/Fullstack_Project2/README.md

 ```

 #### Accessing the webpage
-Once the webserver is up and running, you can access the homepage by opening a browser and navigating to `http://localhost:5000`
+Once the webserver is up and running, you can access the homepage by opening a browser and navigating to
+`https://localhost:5000`.
+Since this server is running https, a notice will show up that the
+site is not secure.
+The user must follow their browser's messages to load the website anyway, and the
+page will load.